 Our “Steirische Klassik” line includes five region-specific varieties: Gelber Muskateller, Sämling, Sauvignon Blanc, Pinot Blanc, and Welschriesling.
 These wines are best enjoyed in their first years and stand for light-hearted freshness and plenty of fascinating aroma – a typical feature of Styrian wine.

-A significant portion of our vines is rooted in Slovenian soil.
+A small part of our vines are rooted in Slovenian soil.

 Unpredictable climate and hard but sustainable work on steeply sloping vineyard hills

 Austria’s Sunny Southeast and Slovenia are both marked by Alpine and Mediterranean influences, the so-called Illyrian climate: it provides us with sufficient rain during the summer months and with extreme temperature variations.
 A diurnal variation of up to 20°C is ideal in order for aromas to build up in the wines.
 On the other hand, the bracing climate does not spare us from extreme conditions such as spring frost during budbreak, heat waves, or hailstorms shortly before harvest time.

 Our vineyards are located at altitudes between 300 and 500 meters asl on sites with varying soils.
 The spectrum ranges from what is locally called Opok (a limey marl), to Leithakalk, on to sands and gravel, schists, and soils of volcanic origin.
 Both the soil formation and aspect of a vineyard are crucial in planting a new vineyard site.
 This location diversity is mirrored in the wide range of varieties cultivated in the area.

 Slopes of up 38 degrees put a strict limit to the use of machinery in the vineyards.
 Manual work is key to achieving the best quality possible in any vintage.